Home Capital settlements a ‘first step’ toward stability: analysts

-By agreeing to settle a regulatory action with securities regulators and a class action lawsuit, Home Capital Group Inc. has relieved a major headache, but investors are still looking for more tangible signs of a turnaround.
+By agreeing to settle a regulatory action with securities regulators and a class-action lawsuit, Home Capital Group Inc. has relieved a major headache, but investors are still looking for more tangible signs of a turnaround.

 The pair of settlements announced late Wednesday will see Home Capital and three former senior executives pay a total of $12-million in penalties to the Ontario Securities Commission (OSC).
 The company will also take responsibility for misleading disclosures about fraudulent mortgage underwriting practices uncovered more than two years ago.Report Typo/Error